status-im/specs/status-payloads-spec.md

 There are two ways to upgrade the protocol without breaking compatibility:

-- Map fields can be enriched with a new key, which will be ignored by old clients.
+- Struct fields can be enriched with a new key, which will be ignored by old clients.
 - An element can be appended to the `Transit` array, which will also be ignored by old clients.

 ## Security Considerations